Cleaning products that make our homes…toxic?

 Commonly found in: liquid dishwashing detergents and products labeled ‘antibacterial’

-SLS and SLES are cheap foaming agents.
-Their purpose in products is to create high foam by breaking surface tension and separating molecules to create more suds.
-While their reputation as a likely carcinogen is currently under review, we do know that both SLS and SLES are skin irritants.
+SLES is a cheap foaming agent.
+Its purpose in products is to create high foam by breaking surface tension and separating molecules to create more suds.
+While its reputation as a likely carcinogen is currently under review, we do know that SLES is a skin irritant.

 A report published by The American College of Toxicology (ACT) found that even relatively low concentrations, less than one-half percent, might result in damaging skin irritation.
 High concentrations cause severe irritation and even corrosion of the skin.
 The International Journal of Toxicology states that in order to be used safely, concentration levels should be no more than 1%.